 SAMP and PLASTIC do much the same job as each other, and work in much the same way.
-SAMP is an evolution of PLASTIC with a number of technical improvements, and so PLASTIC is now deprecated in favour of SAMP.
-It is not necessary for users to understand the differences between the two, but in general a tool using SAMP can communicate with other tools using SAMP, and the same with PLASTIC, but in most cases interoperation between PLASTIC and SAMP tools will not work.
+SAMP is an evolution of PLASTIC with a number of technical improvements, and PLASTIC has been deprecated in favour of SAMP since around 2009.
+PLASTIC is therefore of mainly historical interest, though TOPCAT can still run in PLASTIC mode on request, if you need it to communicate with older tools that can only speak PLASTIC.

 The communication architecture of the two protocols is basically the same: all tools communicate with a central "Hub" process, so a hub must be running in order for the messaging to operate.
 If a hub is running when TOPCAT starts, or if one starts up while TOPCAT is in operation, it will connect to it automatically.
-A hub can be started from within TOPCAT if required - details of how to do this are given in the SAMP and PLASTIC sections below.
-Other tools will have their own policies for connecting to the hub, but in general it is a good idea to start a hub first before starting up the tools which you want to talk to it.
+If no SAMP hub is running, TOPCAT will set one up during application startup.

 TOPCAT can work in either SAMP or PLASTIC mode, but not both at once.
-It determines which mode to use at startup: if the -samp or -plastic flag is supplied on the command line the corresponding mode will be used; otherwise if a running SAMP or PLASTIC hub can be found, the corresponding mode is used, otherwise it defaults to SAMP.
+It determines which mode to use at startup: if the -samp or -plastic flag is supplied on the command line the corresponding mode will be used; otherwise it will try to use SAMP.
 It is easy to tell which mode is being used by looking at the Control Window; in SAMP mode the SAMP panel displaying connection and message status is visible at the bottom of the right hand panel (there are a few other changes to the GUI as well).
-Facilities for communications monitoring are considerably better in SAMP than in PLASTIC mode.